 Materials: Plastic and rubber

 Battery: Integrated 120mAh rechargeable lithium

 Earbuds: Three sizes

-The Eonfine Bluetooth Sport Headphones are a solidly made and well designed set of sports headphones that provide reasonable sound quality and will handle most of our workout routines without blinking.
+The Eonfine Bluetooth Sports Headphones are a solidly made and well-designed set of sports headphones that provide reasonable sound quality and will handle most of our workout routines without blinking.
 They are well priced and would suit almost anyone who works out regularly.
 Recommended.